Divorce in Colombia: Legal Process and Requirements

 Child Custody and International Relocation

-Issues surrounding child custody can become especially complex when one parent is a foreigner and wishes to return to their home country with the child.
-International treaties, such as The Hague Convention on the Civil Aspects of International Child Abduction, can influence decisions regarding child relocation.
+When one parent is a foreigner and seeks to return to their home country with a child, custody disputes can become particularly challenging.
+International treaties, such as The Hague Convention on the Civil Aspects of International Child Abduction, play a crucial role in determining whether a child can be relocated across borders.
+Colombian courts will always prioritize the child's best interests when making such decisions.

 Documentation